c26cfc58fd353b098cc05b5ff4a95273

 Dimboola is known as the gateway to the Little Desert National Park.
 This park covers an area of around 132,000 hectares.
 It is home to over 200 different bird species and more than 670 native plants.

 The section of the park closest to Dimboola is bordered by the beautiful Wimmera River.
-There are two camp grounds – Ackle Bend and Horseshoe Bend, with Ackle Bend being the most popular.
+There are two campgrounds – Ackle Bend and Horseshoe Bend, with Ackle Bend being the most popular.

 There are a number of tracks running through the Little Desert National Park, many of which are accessible only by experienced four-wheel drivers.
 We had a look at the start of a couple of these tracks and they were all deep and very sandy.
 As we had no recovery gear with us and no travel buddy we did not attempt any of them.

 We did walk the short Pomponderoo Hill Nature Walk which afforded us a view over the stunted desert vegetation.
 The walk is only one kilometre long and easily doable for most abilities.
-It was certainly a very different landscape to what we are used to.
+It was certainly a very different landscape from what we are used to.

 PINK LAKE